fmillion-mnsu/cs406-f25/SYLLABUS.md

 ## Class Time and Place

 - **Semester/Block**: Fall 2025, Block 1 (8/25/2025 through 10/17/2025), 15 class sessions
-- **Days and Time**: Monday and Wednesday, 4:00 PM - 5:50 PM ([iCalendar File](https://github.com/fmillion-mnsu/cs440-s25/raw/master/cs406f25.ics))
+- **Days and Time**: Monday and Wednesday, 4:00 PM - 5:50 PM ([iCalendar File](https://github.com/fmillion-mnsu/cs406-f25/raw/master/cs406f25.ics))
 - **Location:** WH 284 ([Building Map](https://mankato.mnsu.edu/globalassets/maps/university/buildings/2021/wh_02_secondfloor_2021.pdf))

 ## Instructor

 - **Name**: Flint D. Million (he/him)
 - **Email**: [flint.million.2@mnsu.edu](mailto:flint.million.2@mnsu.edu)
-- **Office / Student Support Hours**: By Appointment - please E-mail to request
+- **Office / Student Support Hours**: By Appointment - please E-mail or see me in class to request an appointment.

 It's important to me that I be available to help you succeed in this course.
 If you need to contact me, please send me an E-mail.
 I try to answer all emails within 24 hours, including weekends - even if I need more time to respond, I will acknowledge receipt of your message.
 If I have not responded to your E-mail message after 24 hours, please resend the message in case it got lost or buried. *Do not feel you need to wait longer than 24 hours* to resend your message - I would rather see your message more than once than miss your questions!

-If you would like to meet with me directly, you can schedule time with me to meet in my office or in the CS Project space.
+If you would like to meet with me directly, you can schedule time with me to meet in my office, in the CS Project space, or via Zoom.
 Please contact me via E-mail or before or after class and I will accommodate your time schedule to the best of my ability.

 ## Course Description

-This course will introduce you to advanced networking concepts with a focus on modern network systems, automation, managemenet and performance monitoring and improvement.
+This course will introduce you to advanced networking concepts with a focus on modern network systems, automation, management and performance monitoring and improvement.
 This knowledge is especially useful even if you do not plan to work on networks or serve as a systems administrator; software developers who understand networking systems are able to design applications that provide better performance, adapt better to modern automated network systems and offer improved security.

 ### Course Outline